jkmcgregor/governance/projects/ai-grc-engine/README.md

 Conducting initial risk intake for internal AI applications is often manual, repetitive, and fragmented across spreadsheets.
 Compliance leads and GRC teams need a fast, standardized way to triage incoming requests from engineering and product groups before committing resources to formal assessments.

 This application provides an instant baseline assessment.
-It translates high-level system parameters—such as intended domain, autonomy levels, and data sensitivity—into immediate, actionable regulatory gaps and framework mappings.
+It translates high-level system parameters, such as intended domain, autonomy levels, and data sensitivity, into immediate and actionable regulatory gaps and framework mappings.

 ---